jbndct/Mulitple-Choice-Quiz-Maker/README.md

   },
   {
     "questionText": "What is 2 + 2?",
-    "options": ["3", "4", "5", "6"],
+    "options": ["3", "4", "5"],
     "correctAnswerIndex": 1
   }
 ]
 ```

-#### 2\.
-Simple Text Format
+### 2. Simple Text Format

-Paste plain text following this format:
+Rules:

-  * The question is the first line.
+* First line is the question.
-  * Each answer is on a new line.
+* Following lines are answer choices.
-  * The correct answer is marked with an asterisk (`*`) at the beginning.
+* Mark the correct answer with a leading `*`.
-  * Separate questions with a blank line.
+* Separate question blocks with a blank line.

 **Example:**